nbeta-ware/mailboxdb/README.dbmail.md

 ### Integration

-MailBoxDB integrates with most MTAs.
+DBMail integrates with most MTAs.
 There are a number of examples on https://dbmail.org/docs/

 Web frontends including [SquirrelMail](https://squirrelmail.org/) and